avni0000patel/Password-Generator/README.md

 HTML - creates the structure of Web pages

 CSS - creates the presentation of Web pages

+Javascript - creates a dynamic and interactive experience for the user
 ## Screenshot
 ![passwordgeneratorscreenshot html](https://user-images.githubusercontent.com/104175474/174128056-80080585-0e1b-40b9-aa36-e478f0d4616e.png)